Part 10: How I Uncovered the Truth about my Toddlerhood : My Life Falls Apart

 I am about to embark upon a treacherous journey that will cast further light upon my shadowy toddlerhood.
 The full story can be found in my book Mirror Image Shattered.

-However, I was yet to discover that my artwork and my diaries would also yield clues.
+However, I have yet to discover that my artwork and my diaries would also yield clues.

 Only a specific set of circumstances would have provided access to the horrific memory.
-I would easily have lived my life through, completely unaware that I had been raped when I was 3.
+I would easily have lived my life through, completely unaware that an uncle violated my three-year-old self.

 This completes the story of how I first uncovered the truth about my horrific toddlerhood.